zuniverse/full-async-await-set-timeout-snippet/TYPESCRIPT.md

 void hideScannerAfterDelay(delay_in_ms); // do not return or await
 ```

-Not awaiting is the whole point of the snippet — the method must return
+Not awaiting is the whole point of the snippet - the method must return
 immediately and let the timer run on its own.
 But an unhandled promise is
 normally a bug, and `@typescript-eslint/no-floating-promises` flags it.

-The `void` operator is the idiomatic way to say *this promise is dropped on
+The `void` operator is the idiomatic way to say _this promise is dropped on
-purpose*, which silences the rule and tells the next reader that the omission
+purpose_, which silences the rule and tells the next reader that the omission
 was a decision rather than an oversight.

 ## Aside: the redundant `async`